 Netflix is rumored to be eyeing up a move into video gaming for a while now.
 However, the streaming platform and production company has finally confirmed its intentions in its latest shareholders’ letter.
 “The time is right to learn more about how our members value games,” it said.

-The 12-page-long piece of correspondence touches on Netflix’s plans to enter the world of gaming under a closer look at its wider content goals.
-Further delving into the competitive landscape, it also reveals how the company has aspirations to take on the likes of Epic Games.
+piece of correspondence touches on Netflix’s plans to enter the world of gaming under a closer look at its wider content goals.
+Further delving into the competitive landscape, it also reveals how the company has aspirations to take on the likes of

 With that in mind, here’s a closer look at everything you need to know about Netflix’s video gaming project plans thus far.